Dave Lee Travis: Since 1993

-On leaving Radio 1, Travis hosted a networked Sunday morning show (10am1pm) across some of the UK's commercial radio stations.
-He also went to Classic Gold where he hosted the 10am1pm morning show (later 9amnoon), before moving to breakfast 7am9am and then back to mornings 9am11am.
+On leaving Radio 1, Travis hosted a networked Sunday morning show (10am–1pm) across some of the UK's commercial radio stations.
+He later worked at Classic Gold.

 In 2002, Travis left Classic Gold to work for the British Army's Garrison FM.
 From March 2003 to March 2007, Travis returned to the BBC, and presented a Sunday morning show from 9 am to noon on BBC Three Counties Radio, his local BBC radio station.

 Travis is a member of the Radio Academy Hall of Fame.

 Travis worked at the Magic Network from July 2006 until 2012.
 Following his arrest on sexual assault allegations, the station suspended him and did not renew his contract.

 Travis returned to the radio in April 2018 presenting a Saturday show on United DJs Radio.
 He left in September 2018 due to back pain but returned on 29 February 2020.
+United DJs Radio closed down in May 2021.

+In February 2025, it was announced that Travis would be joining Heritage Chart Radio to host a Sunday morning programme between 10am–12pm, starting on 2 March 2025.

 Television

 Travis presented the German TV show Beat-Club, where he introduced such acts as Cream, the Jimi Hendrix Experience and Steamhammer.

 In November 1973, Travis first presented BBC1's Top of the Pops as a replacement for Kenny Everett.
-Travis remained a regular presenter through 1984.
+Travis remained a regular presenter until 1984.
 He was also the presenter of The Golden Oldie Picture Show in the mid-1980s, an attempt by the BBC to create videos for classic pop songs that pre-dated the video age.

 Travis provided the UK commentary for the Eurovision Song Contest 1971 in Dublin, Ireland, and in 1985 presented the Eurovision Song Contest Previews on BBC1.

 On 14 February 2000, Travis was the subject of the This Is Your Life programme on British TV.

+Travis narrated various Granada Men & Motors programmes, such as Top Ten Bikes.

 In 2007, Travis appeared in the video for the Comic Relief version of the Proclaimers song "I'm Gonna Be (500 Miles)", performed by Peter Kay and Matt Lucas.

 Other TV appearances include The Weakest Link, Noel's House Party, The Mrs Merton Show, Stars Reunited, Kick Start, Dave's Lee's and Travis's and Today with Des and Mel.